Starmer’s vote losing Brexit Policy Crashed the ‘RED WALL’ not Flag Shaggers

 It was Sir Keir Starmer who way back in 2018 pushed what should have been a composite motion to stop a ‘Tory no deal’ into a second referendum at all cost policy.
 Even though on that very day Corbyn had said no second referendum.

-The facts are 52 of the seats lost during the 2019 general election voted to leave the EU in 2016.
+The facts are that 52 of the seats lost during the 2019 general election voted to leave the EU in 2016.
 The party lost eight Remain constituencies – of those, six were Scottish seats.

 We were never going to be rewarded for trying to overturn democracy.
 Two-thirds of our seats voted Leave in the EU referendum, and these seats were more marginal than our Remain seats.